|2||Loni, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Srinagar air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Srinagar is currently 5.5 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sensitive groups should reduce outdoor exercise|

 |Wednesday, Sep 28|